 Pro Tips: Due to its popularity, it can get overcrowded with tourists which tends to ruin the experience.
 Go outside the peak lunch hours for a leisurely experience.

-Very simple with aged decor, this is not a fancy restaurant, but a reliable place to get Burmese dishes in a relaxed vibe.
+Decorated very simply this is not a fancy restaurant, but a great place to get Burmese dishes in a relaxed vibe.

-Food from Myanmar (Burma) comes to Chiang Mai with immigrants from the Shan and Karen states, who fled political and social repression.
+Food from Myanmar or Burma comes to Chiang Mai with immigrants from the Shan and Karen states, who fled political and social repression.

-Though you will also find Thai dishes on the menu, we recommend exploring Burmese specialties like the popular fermented tea leaf salad or Lahpet thoke.
+Though you will also find Thai dishes on the menu, we recommend exploring Burmese specialties fermented tea leaf salad, Burmese pork curry and others.

 Whatever you choose, you will not be disappointed with the unique range of flavors found in Burmese food.